JamieWohletz/marbles/README.md

 ```
 var Marbles = marbles.default;
 var router = new Marbles({
-  // route definitions -- see below
+  // segment definitions -- see below
 });
 // The hashchange event doesn't fire on window load.
 Calling `step()` forces the hash route to be evaluated by Marbles.
 router.step();